Affair in Trinidad: Reception

 In a contemporary review for The New York Times, critic Bosley Crowther panned the film as "as apparent and monotonous as a phonograph record on which the needle is stuck before it has traveled half the distance of the hour and forty minutes that it runs."
 Crowther was especially critical of Hayworth's performance: "[T]he demurely returning Miss Hayworth proves no bargain after an absence of four years.
 In that time, we had probably forgotten what a mediocre actress she is, and now the bald fact—politely winked at in the past—hits one right between the eyes.
 Tawny she is and sometimes handsome in a highly shellacked and tailored way, but her acting is vastly unexpressive of anything but the postures of a doll.
 And the dancing she does in this picture makes her look both vulgar and grotesque."

 The film earned an estimated $2.7 million at the North American box office in 1952.

+The film was nominated for Best Costume Design, Black and White at the 25th Academy Awards.